-Calculating a New Jersey workers’ comp claim’s worth is a complicated and detailed process.
-Whether a settlement amount is fair depends on a series of factors, including the severity of your injury, your need for ongoing medical care, your pre-injury wages, your ability to return to work, and any conflicting evidence in your claim (for example, that your injury isn’t work-related).
-If you don’t already have one, you should seriously consider consulting with a New Jersey workers’ comp lawyer before accepting a settlement offer.
+Calculating the value of a New Jersey workers' comp claim is a complicated and detailed process.
+Whether a settlement amount is fair depends on a series of factors, including the severity of your injury, your need for ongoing medical care, your pre-injury wages, your ability to return to work, and any conflicting evidence in your claim (for example, that your injury isn't work-related).
+If you don't already have one, you should seriously consider consulting with a New Jersey workers' comp lawyer before accepting a settlement offer.
 Without the help of a lawyer, many workers undervalue their claims and accept inadequate settlements.

 You won't have to pay income taxes on your workers' comp settlement.
 However, other items might be deducted from your settlement check, including:

 To learn more about these deductions, read our article discussing how much of your settlement you will get to keep.